tak-bro/aicommit2/README.md

 > If you want to use ollama, you must set **OLLAMA_MODEL**.

-4. Run aicommits with your staged in git repository
+4. Run aicommit2 with your staged in git repository
 ```shell
 git add <files...>
 aicommit2